-- A. ENTIRE AGREEMENT.
-This Agreement and the attachments hereto constitute the full and final understanding of the Parties with respect to the subject matter hereof and supersede and replace any and all prior or contemporaneous agreements or understandings, whether written or oral, express or implied, between the Parties with respect to the subject matter of the Agreement. - B. COUNTERPART/SIGNATURES/E-DELIVERY.
-This Agreement may be executed in any number of counterparts, all of which, taken together shall constitute one original executed Agreement.
-A manually signed copy of this Agreement may be executed and delivered by facsimile, email or other acceptable means of electronic transmission and shall be deemed to have the same legal effect as delivery of an original signed copy of this Agreement. - C. STANDARD OF PERFORMANCE.
-All services by the Service Provider shall be performed in compliance with the specified requirements, in a manner satisfactory to the CRA, and in accordance with the generally accepted business practices and procedures of the CRA and pursuant to the governing rules and regulations of the industry, based on the type of services performed hereunder. - D. MODIFICATION AND AMENDMENT.
-Any changes, modifications or amendments to this Agreement shall not be considered agreed to or binding on the other party, unless such modification(s) have been agreed to in writing and approved by the appropriate CRA officials in accordance with applicable laws and regulations. - E. CONFIDENTIALITY.
+A. ENTIRE AGREEMENT.
+This Agreement and the attachments hereto constitute the full and final understanding of the Parties with respect to the subject matter hereof and supersede and replace any and all prior or contemporaneous agreements or understandings, whether written or oral, express or implied, between the Parties with respect to the subject matter of the Agreement.

+B. COUNTERPART/SIGNATURES/E-DELIVERY.
+This Agreement may

+be executed in any number of counterparts, all of which, taken together shall constitute one original executed Agreement.
+A manually signed copy of this Agreement may be executed and delivered by facsimile, email or other acceptable means of electronic transmission and shall be deemed to have the same legal effect as delivery of an original signed copy of this Agreement.

+C. STANDARD OF PERFORMANCE.
+The Service Provider shall perform its services consistent with the professional skill and care ordinarily provided by consultants practicing in the same or similar locality under the same or similar circumstances ("Standard of Care").
+All services by the Service Provider shall be performed in compliance with the specified requirements, in a manner satisfactory to the CRA, and in accordance with the generally accepted business practices and procedures of the CRA and pursuant to the governing rules (including TDEC and EPA) and regulations of the industry, based on the type of services performed hereunder.

+D. MODIFICATION AND AMENDMENT.
+Any changes, modifications or amendments to this Agreement shall not be considered agreed to or binding on the other party, unless such modification(s) have been agreed to in writing and approved by the appropriate CRA officials in accordance with applicable laws and regulations.

+E. CONFIDENTIALITY.
 While performing work under this Agreement, the Service Provider may gain access to proprietary and/or confidential information that, if disclosed to third parties, may be damaging to the CRA or its officials or employees.
 Such information shall include materials considered to be confidential information as a matter of law (e.g., personnel records), and shall also include (i) all materials in any form developed or created by the CRA related to funding and financial and business information; (ii) all information owned, possessed or used by the Service Provider, which is communicated to, learned, developed or otherwise acquired by the Service Provider in the performance of the Services for the CRA; (iii) the terms, conditions and pricing contained herein; and (iv) any other information that the Service Provider has been advised by the CRA is confidential, privileged or proprietary.
 Confidential information, as used in this Agreement, shall not include (i) information in the Service Provider's possession prior to disclosure by the CRA; (ii) information generally available to the public or that becomes available to the public through a source other than the CRA, or (iii) information that was rightfully obtained by the Service Provider from a third party who is under no obligation of confidentiality to the CRA with respect to such information.
 The Service Provider agrees that it will accept and hold confidential information obtained from the CRA in confidence at all times during and after termination of this Agreement in accordance with this Agreement and subject to the governing ethical rules of professional responsibility applicable to Service Provider's representation of CRA.
 The Service Provider shall neither use nor disclose or communicate such information, except as provided in this Agreement or as required by law, without the prior written permission of the CRA.